Trends in the fresh fruit and vegetable market

-As the year commenced, diverse food companies and trade platforms have shared their predictions for the top food trends of 2020 that will shape the fresh produce market.
+As the year commenced, diverse food companies and trade platforms have shared their predictions for the top food trends that will shape the fresh produce market.
 Here we share some:

 1. A focus on health and longevity.
 Consumers increasingly see a correlation between what they eat, how they feel, and their health needs.
 While shopping, consumers are paying more attention to exotic or special-quality fruit and vegetables.
 Especially in north/western Europe, products with specific health characteristics such as berries, avocados, mangoes, pomegranates, papayas and sweet potatoes have become more popular, and named as “super foods”.

 The marketing for these niche products is growing, provoking a sales boom, particularly within the high-end market.
 As a consequence, these products are showing a strong annual import growth of 10% to 20%, while other more common and large-volume products such as oranges and tomatoes have seen little growth.

 2. Convenience food.
 Stores are predicting high demand for refrigerated snacks in “single-serve packaging.”
 Healthy snacking is on the rise, with “grabbing and going” becoming the norm.
 Whole Foods predicts products such as nutrition bars will be increasingly made using fresh fruit and vegetables and for that, there are higher levels of innovation required.
 Additionally, it is expected that the plant-based diet movement will keep growing, particularly relevant for meat substitution products, and is expected to reach $2.5 billion value by 2023.